saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

              u'router_id': u'10.0.0.6'}}
 ```

-Without having to write any complex code, we get some basic device information as well as some information about the BGP peers that the device is configured with.
+Without having to write any complex code, we get some information about the device as well as some information about the BGP peers that the device is configured with.

 So what happens in the script?
 After importing the libraries, we specified what driver we wanted to use and instantiated a device object: